Atomwaffenverbotsvertrag UNO 2017

 1. Each State Party shall submit to the Secretary-General of the United Nations,

-not later than 30 days after this Treaty enters into force for that Stat e Party, a
+not later than 30 days after this Treaty enters into force for that Stat e

 declaration in which it shall: